 So don’t.
 Stop.
 Wait.
 Relax.
 Let January be your month to . . .

 Life has enough troubles of its own for you to be adding more to it.
 Do you really want to beat out all the other newbies for a turn on the elliptical at the gym?
 Do you want to be another new face lost in the Weight Watchers crowd?
 Do you want to be fighting over that last organizing tote at Target?

-Let everyone else jump in to the New Year with their resolution madness.
-Give them a month to wear themselves out and feel defeated before returning to their old ways.
+Let everyone else jump into the New Year with their resolution madness.
+Give them a month to wear themselves out and suffer defeat before returning to their old ways.
 You can take a better, different path.

-But, for today, as you prepare to welcome 2017, take out a piece of paper and write down 10 things (or more) that you are thankful for from 2016.
+Today, as you prepare to welcome in the New Year, take out a piece of paper and write down 10 things (or more) you are thankful for from last year.
 Rejoice over what went well and acknowledge what didn’t.
 Think about changes that would bring more joy and purpose to your life in the coming year.
 Dream.
-It doesn’t cost you a thing, and it buoys the spirit to remove the filters (thanks, Brian Dixon) and imagine, “What if I . . .?” or “What I’d really like to do is . . .”
+It doesn’t cost you a thing.
+Ask yourself, “What if I . . .?” or “What I’d really like to do is . . .”

 Let these thoughts of gratitude and anticipation simmer this month.
-Soon, we will put together a framework to set up goals that last not just for one year, but for a lifetime.
-Not just yet, though.
-For now,
+Give yourself time to assemble a framework for setting up goals that last not just for one year, but for a lifetime.
+For now, though,

 Cheers!
 To a January of “Rest.”